discrimination header

-Liv turned to her unit’s leaders for support.
-“They were very kind and had no tolerance for what was going on,” Liv said.
-One of those leaders was Lejla Ramic, the unit's educator.
-Lejla listened to Liv’s experience and immediately went to the patient to address his behavior with him.
-During that conversation, the patient continued to use racially offensive terms about Liv.
-Lejla was firm in letting the patient know that his behavior was unacceptable, and the issue was escalated to their nurse manager and eventually Customer Service.
+She turned to her unit’s leaders for support.
+“They were very kind and had no tolerance for what was going on,” she said.
+One of those leaders was the unit's educator who listened to her experience and immediately went to the patient to address his behavior with him.
+During that conversation, the patient continued to use racially offensive terms about the HCA.
+The leader was firm in letting the patient know that his behavior was unacceptable, and the issue was escalated to their nurse manager and eventually Customer Service.

-For Lejla, who also had experienced discrimination in her career, there was no question that she had a responsibility to respond to Liv’s situation.
+For the leader, who also had experienced discrimination in her career, there was no question that she had a responsibility to respond to this situation.
 “I let her know, ‘You are not alone… you have us,’ and I thanked her for reporting (the incident).”

-iv’s experience with her patient is not a rare occurrence in health care.
+his experience is not a rare occurrence in health care.
 Some patients behave in discriminatory ways toward the staff and especially use slurs to disparage, degrade and humiliate their target.
 Being a patient does not exempt an individual from acting respectfully.
 University of Utah Health’s Patient Rights and Responsibilities include refraining from using any discriminatory remarks or engaging in other discriminatory behaviors (such as requesting not to have caregivers based on protected class status) with all hospital employees.

 How Do I Address Discrimination from a Patient?